1966 United States Senate election in Virginia: Campaign

-Senator Robertson had long been one of the most conservative members of the Democratic Party and had opposed most civil rights legislation.
-To secure his defeat, President Lyndon B. Johnson personally recruited State Senator William B. Spong Jr., a much more liberal member of the party, to challenge Robertson in the Democratic primary.
-The decaying Byrd machine was unsure about supporting the aging Robertson, with some members favouring younger First District Congressman Thomas Downing.
+Robertson had long been one of the most conservative members of the Democratic Party and had opposed most civil rights legislation.
+To secure his defeat, President Lyndon B. Johnson personally recruited Spong, a much more liberal member of the party, to challenge Robertson in the Democratic primary.
+The decaying Byrd machine was unsure about supporting the aging Robertson, with some members favoring younger U.S. representative Thomas N. Downing.
 Nevertheless, fears that Downing's supporters would not rally behind Byrd lead the organization to stand with Robertson as its candidate for the primary.

-Spong relied on support from newly enfranchised Black voters and the loss of power of such Byrd Democrats as Virginia Beach's Sidney Kellam.
-He was also helped by Robertson's age and overconfidence amongst his supporters, which may explain why fellow Senator Byrd junior held his place whereas Robertson did not.
+Spong relied on support from Black voters who were newly enfranchised by the Voting Rights Act of 1965 and the declining power of such Byrd Democrats as Sidney Kellam of Virginia Beach.
+He was also helped by Robertson's age and overconfidence amongst his supporters, which may explain why Harry F. Byrd Jr. won the simultaneous primary for his father's seat, whereas Robertson lost.